-Investigations and Equity Panels will be conducted by officials who have received annual training on a number of areas including, but not limited to, the definitions of Discrimination and Harassment, including sexual harassment, domestic violence, dating violence, sexual assault, and stalking; the scope of the University's education program or activity; how to conduct an investigation and grievance process, including the Equity Panel, appeals and Informal Resolution processes; how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Investigations and Equity Panels will be conducted by officials who have received annual training on several areas including, but not limited to, the definitions of Hazing, Discrimination and Harassment, including sexual harassment, domestic violence, dating violence, sexual assault, and stalking; the scope of the University's education program or activity; how to conduct an investigation and grievance process, including the Equity Panel, appeals and Informal Resolution processes; how to serve impartially, including avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 Decision-makers will also receive training on any technology to be used at the Equity Panel and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.
 Investigators will also receive training on issues of relevance to create an investigation report that fairly summarizes relevant evidence.
-Any materials used to train these individuals will promote impartial investigations and adjudications of Formal Complaints for Prohibited Conduct under the Equal Opportunity and Non-Discrimination Policy.
-All training materials will be posted on the Institutional Equity Offices' website.